Wednesday, July 15, 2009

 I didn't have the heart to see the old homestead.
 Just way too hard.

-spent a very large chunk of my recovery after the accident.
+spent a huge chunk of my recovery after the accident.

 It was there where I was life-flighted and saved.